 - Balance transfers offer one type of debt consolidation, because they allow you to combine multiple balances on a single card.

-- Balance transfer credit cards typically offer promotional periods, such as 0% APR or low APR on transfers for 6, 12 or 18 months.
+- These cards typically offer promotional periods, such as 0% APR or low APR on transfers for 6, 12 or 18 months.

 - Once the promotion period ends however, this rate tends to be higher than the standard rate for purchases

-- Cash advance APR: This rate applies only to cash that you withdraw if you use your credit card at an ATM.
+This rate applies only when you use your credit card at an ATM to withdraw cash.